Jason Robert Carey Patterson's

 This is quite simply the finest Ph.D. dissertation in experimental computer science that I have ever read.
 The quality of the writing is that of a polished research monograph.
 The quality of the research, both in depth and breadth, is extraordinary.
 The author displays a knowledge of compiler theory and practice worthy of a senior don, far beyond someone just establishing his credentials. — Charles Fischer

-John Gough,
+John Gough, PhD advisor

-One of those articles, Modern Microprocessors – A 90-Minute Guide! has grown and grown in popularity over the years, and is now one of the world's most popular and widely used introductory articles on processor (CPU) design, with over 800,000 readers and often in the Google top 10 for the word "microprocessors".
-It's even been as high as number 2.
-If it was a book, it would officially qualify as a best seller!
-It is updated regularly to keep it current, and is used by many university courses around the world.
-In fact, that article has now been read by far more people than belong to the ACM.
-It's been amazing, especially considering I almost didn't include that appendix in my thesis at all, thinking everybody probably already knew that stuff!
+One of those articles, Modern Microprocessors – A 90-Minute Guide! has grown and grown in popularity over the years, and is now one of the world's most popular and widely used introductory articles on processor design and microarchitecture, with well over a million people having read it!
+It's often in the Google top 10 for the word "microprocessors", and has even been as high as number 2 (see left).
+If it was a book, I'm told it would officially qualify as a best seller, though I think that's a bit of an exaggeration.
+Still, it's amazing to know that article has now been read by far more people than belong to the ACM, the world's association for computing professionals.

 Lighterra

-Part way through my PhD, when I began to feel my work had real commercial potential, I decided to switch my PhD to part time and start my own small company, Lighterra (originally called PattoSoft, first named back when I was 12 years old after my nickname, "Patto").
+Part way through my PhD, when I began to feel my work had real commercial potential, I decided to switch my PhD to part-time and start my own small company, Lighterra (originally called PattoSoft, first named back when I was 12 years old after my nickname, "Patto").
 The idea was for the company to provide an income via some sideline system administration and networking work, while allowing me the time to pursue the commercialization of my PhD research.

 At that time (late 1995), the World Wide Web was just beginning to grow, and I'd been completely blown away by seeing Lynx, a simple text-only web browser, 18 months earlier.
-I felt sure the web was the next big thing, which was confirmed by the release of Mosaic and then Netscape over the ensuing months.
-Recognizing the opportunity, I helped my parents start a small web-design company and set myself up to do system administration and networking work while I simultaneously completed my PhD and commercialized my PhD ideas.
+I felt sure the web was the next big thing, which was confirmed by the release of Mosaic and then Netscape over the next months.
+Recognizing the opportunity, I helped my parents start a web-design company, and set myself up to do system administration and networking work for their customers, while I simultaneously completed my PhD and commercialized it.

 That was the plan, anyway.
 Unfortunately, things didn't go quite to plan.
 Once again, timing wasn't on my side.

 Installing a server at the PEER1 data center